pbollhorn/exam-temp/README.md

 We will work with American Movies with Revenue, Budget and Profit in USD.

-We will adjust the amounts in USD for inflation and analyze everything in 2025 US-Dollars.
+We will adjust the amounts for inflation and analyze everything in 2025 US-Dollars.